PierreLen/CW-QSO-Trainer/README.md

-Projet to train you cw listening skill for basic qso
+Projet to train your cw listening skill for basic qso

 Using DJ5CW lib : https://fkurz.net/ham/jscwlib.html